-In 2024, the Compensation Committee decided to integrate an annual equity grant cadence for key employees, including executives officers, which we believe aligns with market practice, aligns the interest of key employees with those of stockholders, reduces the impact of stock price volatility and drives retention of our key employees through long-term vesting.
-These annual equity grants will be not include bonus grants, if any, which will be evaluated separately.
-As part of this integration, in March 2024, the Compensation Committee granted stock options to Mr. Karkus and other key employees.
+In 2024, the Compensation Committee adopted an annual equity grant cadence for key employees, including executive officers, to align with market practice, smooth the impact of stock price volatility, and enhance retention through long-term vesting.
+These annual grants are distinct from any performance or bonus-based equity awards, which are evaluated separately.
+As part of this cadence, in March 2024, the Compensation Committee approved stock option grants to Mr. Ted Karkus and other key employees under the Amended and Restated 2022 Equity Compensation Plan.